author and lecturer

 His most recent novel “Nimodo” (Feltrinelli 2014) is an on the road love story throughout Latin America, set among Farc and Zapatista guerrilla at the turn of the last century.

-His previous novel “Criminàl” was well received by critics and readers when it was published in 2011 in Italy.
+His first novel “Criminàl” 2011 was very well received by critics and readers when it was published in 2011 in Italy.

-He’s been editor in chief of an Internet website in Madrid (Kataweb España) and of Italy’s most viewed website (www.virgilio.it) in Milan.
+He’s been the executive director of the Civitella Ranieri Foundation in New York and in Umbria and editor in chief of an Internet website in Madrid (Kataweb España) and of Italy’s most viewed website (www.virgilio.it) in Milan.

 He won the Igor Man Prize (2017) for a story on Islamic divorce in India and the Leonardo International Prix for a documentary on transgenic food, “The disfigured gene” (REPORT Rai3).
 He also received two honourable mentions and prizes at Festival Archipelago for “A circular embrace” on neo-melodic singers in Naples and Festival Toni Corti for “The worst thing I’ve done in the last ten years”.